-The Master of Arts in Christian Counseling program at the Charlotte campus is both nationally and regionally accredited.
-The MACC-Clinical Mental Health (CMH) Program focuses on diagnosis and treatment of behavioral health issues for individuals, couples, families, and groups.
+The MACC-Clinical Mental Health (CMH) program at the Charlotte, NC campus focuses on diagnosis and treatment of behavioral health issues for individuals, couples, families, and groups, and is both nationally and regionally accredited:

 The aim of the Master of Arts in Christian Counseling Program at Gordon-Conwell Theological Seminary—Charlotte is to train students to become competent professional counselors who advance Christ’s Kingdom in various clinical, educational, and ministry settings by equipping them to think theologically, live biblically, and engage globally.
 This means that: